garden-io/garden/examples/local-service/README.md

     devMode:
       command: ["yarn", "run", "dev"] # <--- This is the command Garden runs to start the process in dev mode
       statusCommand: [./check-local-status.sh] # <--- Optionally set a status command that checks whether the local service is ready
-    deployCommand: ["exit", "0"] # <--- A no op since we only want to deploy it when we're in dev mode
+    deployCommand: [] # <--- A no op since we only want to deploy it when we're in dev mode
     env: ${modules.frontend.env} # <--- Reference the env variable defined above
 ```